 Why do young men get embroiled in street gangs?

 School of Justice Studies academic Rob Hesketh is a leading authority on gang culture.
-His new book Beyond the Street Corner looks at why some young people get embroiled in gangs while other do not; and what society can do about it.
-We spoke to him …
+His new book Beyond the Street Corner looks at why some young people get embroiled in gangs while others do not, and what society can do about it.
+We spoke to him…

 I have lived on the Stockbridge Village, a former council estate (Cantril Farm) in the same house since moving there as a baby with my parents in 1971.
 Crime on the estate started to get noticed in the media in the early 2000s and I wondered why I had managed to avoid getting involved as a young man.
 My interest intensified when I came across twin brothers on the estate, one of whom had become heavily involved in crime, while the other had gone to university.